U.S. History Lesson Plans and Resources

 Civil War Lesson Plans

-A huge list of links to lesson plans.
+A long list of links to lesson plans from Mr. Donn.

 Civil War

-Five lesson plans for elementary and middle grade students.
-Scroll down the page past the links to find the lesson plans.
+Several lesson plans for elementary and middle grade students.

 The Civil War

-An elaborate lesson plan from Small Planet Communications designed for the upper-elementary grades.
+An elaborate unit plan from Small Planet Communications designed for the upper-elementary grades.
 It integrates historical fiction and writing with the study of the Civil war.

 Shades of Gray

-Teacher's notes for this book about the Civil War from Carolyn Reeder's Official Home Page.
+A Teacher's Guide.
 For a literature-based, 4th or 5th-grade unit on the Civil War, go to Literature of the U.S. Civil War.

 Heroes of the Civil War Era